philiparvidsson/revalkyr/README.md

 # What is this?

-This is an attempt to automate the painstaking process and avant garde process of writing bindings for your ReScript projects.
-The goal of the project is to:
+This is an attempt to use AI to automate bindings generation for ReScript projects.
+Writing bindings is still my biggest gripe for ReScript.

+## Why isn't there an @types similar repository for bindings in ReScript?

+First off, I just don't think the community is there yet.
+There hasn't been enough time for it to exist.
+Secondly, and more importantly, I think it might even be infeasible.
+For TypeScript, there is a definite set of types (albeit with tons of optinal fields and other seemingly random exceptions) that fit a given API.
+Because ReScript is so different from JavaScript, there are many, many different ways of doing things - giving you many options for how you want to set up your bindings - in particular, you probably want bindings that suit your style and codebase.
+In general: Use AI to automatically do things for you in the background while you work on your ReScript code bases.

+# What's the goal?

 In general: Use AI to automatically do things for you in the background while you work on your ReScript code bases.